openstack/kolla/doc/CONTRIBUTING.rst

 Basics
 ======

 #.
-Our source code is hosted on `OpenStack GitHub`_, but pull requests
+Our source code is hosted on `OpenStack Kolla Git`_.
+Bugs should be filed on
-   submitted through GitHub will be ignored.
-Bugs should be filed on launchpad_, not GitHub.
+   launchpad_.

 #.
 Please follow OpenStack `Gerrit Workflow`_ to to contribute to Kolla.